 Struggling with Smell

 If your heightened sense of smell is causing nausea, burning pure vanilla or peppermint in an oil burner can help to alleviate stronger odours.

 Try using children’s toothpaste if your usual one is too powerful for your taste buds or sense of smell.

 Sniffing a pierced lemon or lime in a cotton handkerchief can help to combat nausea for odours when you are out and about.

 Temporarily changing brands of washing powder or toiletries that all of a sudden affect nausea can really help.

 It should be noted that severe morning sickness can be diagnosed as Hyperemesis Gravidarum (HG).
 This is characterised by severe and prolonged nausea and vomiting which can lead to dehydration and can lead to hospitalisation.
 If you are frequently being sick and cannot keep food down, please contact your midwife, doctor or local hospital to ensure you get the right treatment.

-If you would like any more information related to nausea in pregnancy or any other pregnancy related issues please contact me for more information
+If you would like any more information related to nausea in pregnancy or how acupuncture may support any other pregnancy related issues, please contact me for more information

 British Acupuncture Council (2021) Available from: https://acupuncture.org.uk/about-acupuncture/_fact-sheets/nausea-and-vomiting/

 Debra Betts (2006) Acupuncture in Pregnancy and Childbirth